mtitus83/MMM-Starlight/README.md

 ## Contributing

 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request on the GitHub repository.

+## Acknowledgments

+- The module uses a structured API for more reliable horoscope data.

+Data is provided by the [Horoscope App API](https://horoscope-app-api.vercel.app/).